Skip to main content

 2. Forgotten Leftovers

 That container of Tuesday night's stir-fry that got shoved to the back of the fridge?
-By the time you rediscover it, it is well past the point of no return.
-Studies suggest that leftovers account for roughly 20 percent of household food waste.
-The problem is not that people do not like leftovers — it is that they forget about them.
+By the time you rediscover it, it may no longer be usable.
+The practical problem is often visibility: leftovers without a label or a planned meal are easy to forget.

 3. Overbuying and Impulse Purchases